 This procedure adds just a few minutes to your cataract surgery (total about 20 minutes).
 This procedure is done under “conscious sedation” where you are awake but relaxed.
 You may have transient blurring of vision after this procedure, which is often the sign of successful a microbypass.
 In the majority of patients, there is no pain at all.

 The Kahook Dualblade is a “minimally invasive glaucoma surgery” (“MIGS”) which can be added to cataract surgery.
 Using a tiny instrument, the spongy meshwork that sits over your intraocular fluid drainage system is lifted away, thus allowing intraocular fluid directly into your drainage system.
 It carries one of the least side effect profiles of incisional glaucoma surgeries and is a option for mild or moderate glaucoma.
 It does not exclude other more involved surgeries later if you should need it.

 This procedure adds just a few minutes to your cataract surgery (total about 20 minutes).
 This procedure is done under “conscious sedation” where you are awake but relaxed.
 You may have transient blurring of vision after this procedure, which is often the sign of successful goniotomy procedure.
 Most patients have no pain or a mild transient ache.

 This is a common procedure for the treatment of moderate to severe glaucoma.
 An Express shunt is a variation of traditional trabeculectomy surgery, where a new drainage system is created in the eye.
-Extra aqueous fluid from the eye is diverted through a tiny stainless steel shunt to a reservoir (a “bleb”) on the top of your eyeball under your lower eyelid.
+Extra aqueous fluid from the eye is diverted through a tiny stainless steel shunt to a reservoir (a “bleb”) on the top of your eyeball under your upper eyelid.
 This is an excellent choice for those who need very low pressures, the drawback being the variable post-operative course.